noteId_x: 63

 Serverless industry practices:

-- There are already FaaS, such as scheduling, cold start, etc.
+- FaaS already exists, such as scheduling, cold start, etc.

 - Combination with BaaS